ChairImpSec/Dataset-EMFI-Coil-Evaluation/README.md

 ```

 > [!NOTE]
-> For completeness, we provide the output of all scripts within the result folder.
+> For completeness, we provide the output of all scripts within the results folder.
 ---

 ## TODO
 From the first comments of the CHES 2026 artifact review the following TODOs are extracted.
-- [ ] Add requirement.txt to install with `pip`.
+- [ ] Add requirements.txt to install with `pip`.
 - [x] Fix problem with missing files:
      ```log
         File not found: v3-10rep-1_1mx1_1mm/detection-heatmap-coilcoils-lvt-c8-id-all.csv